Where we stand and why we are needed

 There is an increased fear of crime and anti-social behaviour, so the government passes hundred of new laws when the state is plainly having difficulty enforcing the ones we already have.

-The Liberal Party watches with incredulity and despair as the Coalition government seeks an increased ‘market’ based approach to the provision of health services, involving GPs in more bureaucracy and necessarily less time treating the sick.
+The Liberal Party watches with incredulity and despair as the government seeks an increased ‘market’ based approach to the provision of health services, involving GPs in more bureaucracy and necessarily less time treating the sick.
 The provisions which allow a greater role for private treatment in NHS hospitals appears little short of perverse.

-The Liberal party continues to speak out against the creeping authority of the state seeks to defend the rights and liberties of the individual.
+The Liberal party continues to speak out against the creeping authority of the state and seeks to defend the rights and liberties of the individual.
 We continue to set freedom first at a time when other parties seem to have gone strangely quiet on the issue.

 People are not battery chickens: health and educational standards aren’t improved just because artificial targets are met; students aren’t ‘made’ clever because universities are forced to admit them; crimes don’t go away just because the government makes things ‘more’ illegal; freedom is not protected by making citizens register with the state.